hardy613/es6-notes/async-vs-sync.md

 i += 1
 ```

-Instead of an error, we get the correct answer 1, this is because of the function that uses console.log is a parameter to the first WebAPI instruction window.setTimeout.
+Instead of an error, we get the correct answer `1`, this is because of the function that uses `console.log` is a parameter to the first WebAPI instruction `window.setTimeout`.
 The callback function is moved to the Callback Queue when the timer completes.
 Once the Callstack clears declaring and adding one to the variable, our function is called and it is safe to use the variable.

 ## Starting with callbacks